 - Medical IRB1 (MIRB1) reviews general and internal medicine, infectious diseases, and dental and ophthalmologic research.

-- Medical IRB2 (MIRB2) reviews oncology and hematology research.
+- Medical IRB2 (MIRB2) reviews oncology, hematology, pathology, and radiological sciences research.

 - Medical IRB3 (MIRB3) reviews neuroscience, neurology, psychiatric, drug abuse, and related behavioral science research.